← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Channel 4: Digital Recruitment

-Social media, health forums, and targeted digital advertising reach patients who are actively discussing their conditions online.
+Social media, health forums, and targeted digital advertising reach patients who are actively discussing their conditions online — a behavior that itself is a screening signal.
+A patient posting in a Crohn’s disease subreddit has self-identified more credibly than a panel respondent ticking a diagnosis checkbox.

 Compliant screening questions: